-According to survey data, more than 40% of National Collegiate Athletics Association (NCAA) athletes reported using creatine.
+According to survey data, more than 40% of National Collegiate Athletic Association (NCAA) athletes reported using creatine.

-Although it is not a true protein, it is very similar to proteins because the creatine monohydrate compound contains nitrogen .
-It is known as “non-protein” nitrogen in the world of nutritional biochemistry.
+Although it is not a true protein, it is similar to proteins because the creatine monohydrate compound contains nitrogen.
+It is known as “non-protein” nitrogen in nutritional biochemistry.

-It can be obtained endogenously (formed in the body) from the amino acids glycine, arginine, and methionine or in foods that are eaten, such as fish and meat.
+It can be obtained endogenously (formed in the body) from the amino acids glycine, arginine, and methionine or in eaten foods, such as fish and meat.

 How does creatine monohydrate work?

-Creatine is a key player in the phosphagen energy system, the main source of ATP (the main energy substrate in the body) during short-term, high-intensity activities.
+Creatine is a critical player in the phosphagen energy system, the primary source of ATP (the main energy substrate in the body) during short-term, high-intensity activities.

 Creatine exists as free form creatine and as phosphocreatine in the body.
 Phosphocreatine functions as a “high-energy phosphate store.”

-It works to replenish ATP in rapidly contracting muscles by transferring a phosphate group to ADP that was formed from the hydrolysis of ATP for energy in contracted muscle.
+It works to replenish ATP in rapidly contracting muscles by transferring a phosphate group to ADP formed from the hydrolysis of ATP for energy in contracted muscle.

-When the muscles run out of creatine, the short duration, high intensity energy system shuts down and the muscles are no longer able to produce more force.
+When the muscles run out of creatine, the short duration, high-intensity energy system shuts down, and the muscles can no longer produce more force.

-Theoretically, increasing creatine in muscle will increase performance in short, high intensity exercise by increasing the capacity of the phosphagen system.
+Theoretically, increasing creatine in muscle will improve performance, in short, high intensity exercise by increasing the capacity of the phosphagen system.

 Creatine is one of the most widely researched supplements.
-In fact, a Google Scholar search of the terms “creatine supplementation” returned 6,740 scholarly articles and a PubMed search returned 562 articles, indicating that there is a large amount of data from which we can draw conclusions.
+A Google Scholar search of the terms “creatine supplementation” returned 6,740 scholarly articles.
+A PubMed search yielded 562 articles, indicating a large amount of data from which we can conclude.